anki-code/xontrib-sh/README.md

 <p align="center">
-Paste and run commands from bash, fish, zsh in <a href="https://xon.sh">xonsh shell</a>.
+Paste and run commands from bash, fish, zsh, tcsh in <a href="https://xon.sh">xonsh shell</a>.
 </p>

 <p align="center">